Terry-Su/MVVC/README.md

 # Contributing
-If you found somewhere in codes to be improved or fixed, or just make a suggestion, don't hesitate to send a pull request.It's inspiring to watch the growing process of **MVVC**.
+If you found somewhere in codes to be improved or fixed, or just make a suggestion, don't hesitate to send a pull request!